Barbara-Padilha/DMML2022_Google/README.md

 In order to do so, we should use some of the methods tought during class, such as `Logistic Regression`, `K-Nearest Neighbors`, `Decision Trees` and `Random Forest`, along with the TF-IDF Vectorizer, to analyse sentences in a train set defined on the `training_data.csv` presented in the data file on this GitHub, without any data cleaning.
 After training our base models, we have to run our algorithms on the `unlabelled_test_data.csv` to generate the classification of the french sentences for submission.

-After this firs step, we need to utilize a different classification method and text analysis techniques to try to obtain the best possible score for our text classification.
+After this first step, we need to utilize a different classification method and text analysis techniques to try to obtain the best possible score for our text classification.

 ## Approach
 resumo de como fizemos